RogerDMK/unbiased-classifiers/Readme.md

 - `compas.py` - Performs analysis on the COMPAS dataset, focusing on fairness and biases in risk assessments.
 - `twitter.py` - Conducts hate speech detection and analysis on Twitter data.
 - `jigsaw_utils.py` - Contains Jigsaw utils
-- `jigsaw_visualizer.py` - Contains Jigsaw explainability code
+- `jigsaw_visualizer.py` - Contains Jigsaw visualization code
 - `jigsaw-pipeline` - Contains pipeline to run jigsaw analysis and models

 For COMPAS and Twitter hatespeech models hyperparameters, including seeds, can be set within the files.
 The LIME and Shapely results for COMPAS data are in 3 heads, 5 heads, 10 heads, for each ensemble size respectively.

-## Evaluation for the COMPAS and Twitter dataset
+## Running COMPAS and Twitter experiments

 To train and evalute the models on COMPAS and Twitter hatespeech dataset, run the corresponding scripts:

 1. COMPAS Dataset